Lawrence Pillers

-Lawrence Pillers (born November 4, 1952) is a former American football defensive end who played for the New York Jets, the San Francisco 49ers and the Atlanta Falcons in a ten-year career that lasted from 1976 to 1985 in the National Football League.
+Lawrence Pillers (born November 4, 1952) is an American former professional football player who was a defensive end for the New York Jets, San Francisco 49ers and Atlanta Falcons in a ten-year career that lasted from 1976 to 1985 in the National Football League (NFL).

-Pillers played college football at Alcorn State University and was drafted in the eleven round of the 1976 NFL Draft by the Jets.
+Pillers played college football for the Alcorn State Braves and was selected in the 11th round of the 1976 NFL draft by the Jets.
 He was a member of the San Francisco 49ers' Super Bowl XVI and Super Bowl XIX winning teams.